akafounis/akafounis.github.io/index.md

 ## Welcome to my Portfolio !

 **Hi!** \
-My name is [**Angelos Kafounis**](https://www.linkedin.com/in/angeloskafounis/) and in this website you can find awsome projects that I have been working on!
+My name is [**Angelos Kafounis**](https://www.linkedin.com/in/angeloskafounis/) and in this website you can find awesome projects that I have been working on!

 ### Semantic Segmentation